Cellogen Therapeutics | Advanced CAR T-Cell & Gene Therapy

 Home > Gene Manipulation

-Thalassemia and sickle cell disease are two of the most prevalent blood disorders, affecting millions worldwide.
-These genetic conditions often result in severe complications, including anemia, organ damage, and reduced quality of life.
-While traditional treatments like blood transfusions and iron chelation offer temporary relief, they fall short of providing a long-term solution.
+Transfusion-dependent Thalassemia and Sickle Cell Disease are two of the most prevalent red cell disorders, affecting millions worldwide.
+These genetic conditions often result in severe complications, including chronic anemia, progressive organ damage, a poor quality of life, and significantly reduced life expectancy.
+While traditional treatments like packed red cell transfusions and iron chelation therapy offer temporary relief, they fail to provide a long-term solution.

 Timeline: Gene Manipulation Advancements